-Federal Tax Matters - 2022A Bonds
+Federal Tax Matters

-General.
-In the opinion of Kaufman & Canoles, a Professional Corporation, Richmond, Virginia, Bond Counsel, under existing law, interest on the 2022A Bonds (the "Tax-Exempt Bonds") (a) is not included in gross income for federal income tax purposes, and (b) is not an item of tax preference for purposes of the federal alternative minimum tax.
-Except as set forth below under "Virginia Tax Matters," no other opinion will be expressed by Bond Counsel regarding the tax consequences of the ownership of, or the receipt or accrual of interest on, the Tax-Exempt Bonds.
+In the opinion of Bond Counsel, under existing law (a) interest on the Bonds is not included in gross income for federal income tax purposes, and (b) interest on the Bonds is not an item of tax preference for purposes of the federal alternative minimum tax for individuals.
+However, for taxable years beginning after December 31, 2022, such interest is included in the "adjusted financial statement income" (as defined in Section 56A of the Internal Revenue Code of 1986, as amended (the "Code")) of certain corporations in determining the applicability and amount of the federal corporate alternative minimum tax imposed under Section 55(b) of the Code.
+Except as discussed below regarding original issue discount (as it relates to the Bonds) and under "Virginia Tax Matters," no other opinion is expressed by Bond Counsel regarding the tax consequences of the ownership of or the receipt or accrual of interest on the Bonds.

-Bond Counsel's opinion will be given in reliance upon certifications by representatives of the Authority and the governmental entities that use or benefit from the Projects ("Users") as to certain facts relevant to both the opinion and requirements of the Code, and Bond Counsel's opinion is also subject to the condition that there is compliance subsequent to the issuance of the Tax-Exempt Bonds with all requirements of the Code that must be satisfied in order for interest income to remain excludable from gross income for federal income tax purposes.
-The Authority and the Users have covenanted to comply with the provisions of the Code regarding, among other matters, the use, expenditure, and investment of proceeds of the Tax-Exempt Bonds and the timely payment of any arbitrage rebate amounts in respect to the Tax-Exempt Bonds to the United States Treasury.
-Failure of the Authority or such Users to comply with such covenants could cause interest, on the Tax-Exempt Bonds to be included in gross income for federal income tax purposes retroactively to their date of issue.
+Bond Counsel's opinion will be given in reliance upon certifications by representatives of the Commonwealth and the educational institution for which projects will be financed with proceeds of the Bonds (the "Benefited Entities") as to certain facts relevant to both the opinion and requirements of the Code, and Bond Counsel's opinion is also subject to the condition that there is compliance subsequent to the issuance of the Bonds with all requirements of the Code that must be satisfied in order for interest income to remain excludable from gross income for federal income tax purposes.
+The Treasury Board and the Benefited Entities have covenanted to comply with the provisions of the Code regarding, among other matters, the use, expenditure, and investment of proceeds of the Bonds and the timely payment of any arbitrage rebate amounts in respect to the Bonds to the United States Treasury.
+Failure by the Treasury Board or the Benefited Entities to comply with such covenants could cause interest, on the Bonds to be included in gross income for federal income tax purposes retroactively to their date of issue.

-Appendix D to this Official Statement contains the proposed forms of the approving opinions of Bond Counsel.
-Prospective purchasers of the Tax-Exempt Bonds should review such forms to determine the assumptions relevant to such opinion and the relevant qualifications thereto.
-Bond Counsel's opinions represent its legal judgment based in part upon the representations and covenants referenced therein and its review of existing law, but is not a guarantee of result or binding on the Internal Revenue Service (the "Service") or the courts.
-Bond Counsel assumes no duty to update or supplement its opinions to reflect any facts or circumstances that may thereafter come to Bond Counsel's attention or to reflect any changes in law or the interpretation thereof that may thereafter occur or become effective.
+Appendix E to this Official Statement contains the proposed form of the approving opinion of Bond Counsel.
+Prospective purchasers of the Bonds should review such form to determine the assumptions relevant to such opinion and the relevant qualifications thereto.
+Bond Counsel's opinion represents its legal judgment based in part upon the representations and covenants referenced therein and its review of existing law, but they are not a guarantee of result or binding on the Internal Revenue Service (the "Service") or the courts.
+Bond Counsel assumes no duty to update or supplement its opinion to reflect any facts or circumstances that may thereafter come to Bond Counsel's attention or to reflect any changes in law or the interpretation thereof that may thereafter occur or become effective.

-In addition to the matters addressed above, prospective purchasers of the Tax-Exempt Bonds should be aware that the ownership of tax-exempt obligations may result in collateral federal income tax consequences to certain taxpayers, including, without limitation, financial institutions, property and casualty insurance companies, S corporations, foreign corporations subject to the branch profits tax, corporations subject to the environmental tax, recipients of Social Security or Railroad Retirement benefits and taxpayers who may be deemed to have incurred or continued indebtedness to purchase or carry tax-exempt obligations.
-Prospective purchasers of the Tax-Exempt Bonds should consult their tax advisors as to the applicability and impact of such consequences.
+In addition to the matters addressed above, prospective purchasers of the Bonds should be aware that the ownership of tax-exempt obligations may result in collateral federal income tax consequences to certain taxpayers, including, without limitation, financial institutions, property and casualty insurance companies, S corporations, foreign corporations subject to the branch profits tax, corporations subject to the environmental tax, recipients of Social Security or Railroad Retirement benefits and taxpayers who may be deemed to have incurred or continued indebtedness to purchase or carry tax-exempt obligations.
+Prospective purchasers of the Bonds should consult their tax advisors as to the applicability and impact of such consequences.
 Bond Counsel will not render any opinion as to these collateral federal income tax matters.